 But in this case, the giant food is local.
 It's the $1 slice of pizza, which has been a tradition in New York City for many, many, many years.

-NPR's business news starts with a hit to the U.S. economy.
+NPR's business news starts with a climb in consumer debt.

 (SOUNDBITE OF MUSIC)